mare-imbrium/hackercli/README.md

 # Hackercli

 UPDATE: 2016-03-19 - due to changes in reddits RSS and some changes in HackerNews, this was no longer working.
 I have modified the code so it works.
 I am now using nokogiri.
 However, I am still not getting comment url and comment count.
 Am working on this.
+Actually, the feeds are not mentioning the comment counts, it seems.

+I can possibly do this using just the RSS stdlib.
+Lets see.

 Uses hacker news RSS (bigrss) and reddit news RSS to print titles, article url, comments url, and any other information